Ohge/docker-transmission/README.md

 > http://host:port

 ## Future releases
--Update dynamic bookmarks RSS file to users home dir during install and uninstall.
+-Update a dynamic bookmarks RSS file to users home dir during install and uninstall to track their apps.

--Add a persistent blocklist downloader to install and start scripts.

 -Switch to init.d daemon start/stop/reload methods, and "tail -f" the transmission log file as CMD.

--Add external scripts to users home dir that call "docker exec" the start/stop/reload commands.
+-Add external scripts to users home dir that use "docker exec" to call the start/stop/reload commands.

+-Test if containers need to be restarted on reboot.